anydotcrypto/docs.any.sender/docs/experimentalClient/README.md

 const txReceipt = await relayReceipt.wait();
 ```

-It returns a typical transaction receipt after the transaction is confirmed including the transaction hash.
+It returns a transaction receipt after the transaction is confirmed including the transaction hash.
 This is useful if you want to print a nice etherscan link:

 ```
   console.log(